E-an-tech/KeyserKat/README.md

 ## Technologies
 - MIT App Inventor (prototype)
-- Python 3.13
+- Python 3.10.16
+- Kivy
+- Anaconda
+- VS Code
+- Github dev
-- (Future plans) Finishing the app with the entire high school curriculum
+- (Future plans) Finishing the app with the entire high school curriculum (based on the one found in the public school one of the Department of Education of Puerto Rico)

 ## Roadmap